Bernardine Evaristo

-Evaristo is a longstanding advocate for the inclusion of writers and artists of colour.
-She founded the Brunel International African Poetry Prize, 2012–2022, and initiated The Complete Works poetry mentoring scheme, 2007–2017.
+Evaristo is a longstanding advocate for the inclusion of writers and artists.
 She co-founded Spread the Word writer development agency with Ruth Borthwick (1995–present) and Britain's first black women's theatre company (1982–1988), Theatre of Black Women.
-She organised Britain's first major black theatre conference, Future Histories, for the Black Theatre Forum, (1995) at the Royal Festival Hall, and Britain's first major conference on black British writing, Tracing Paper (1997) at the Museum of London.
+Evaristo organised Britain's first major black theatre conference, Future Histories, for the Black Theatre Forum (1995), at the Royal Festival Hall, and Britain's first major conference on black British writing, Tracing Paper (1997), at the Museum of London.
+Evaristo founded the Brunel International African Poetry Prize, 2012–2022, which in 2023 became the Evaristo African Poetry Prize with the African Poetry Book Fund, and she initiated The Complete Works mentoring scheme for poets of colour, 2007–2017.

+In 2024, she founded the RSL Scriptorium Awards, offering struggling UK writers "a place to write" on the Kent coast for up to a month each, in partnership with the Royal Society of Literature (RSL).
+In 2025, she founded the RSL Pioneer Prize, to be awarded to a different woman writer aged over 60 every year for ten years, the first winner being Maureen Duffy.

-Evaristo has received more than 77 honours, awards, fellowships, nominations and other tokens of recognition.
-She is a lifetime Honorary Fellow of St Anne's College, University of Oxford and International Honorary Member of the American Academy of Arts & Sciences.
-In 2021, she succeeded Sir Richard Eyre as President of Rose Bruford College of Theatre and Performance.
-Evaristo was Vice-Chair of the Royal Society of Literature (RSL) and in 2020 she became a lifetime vice president, before becoming president (2022–2026).
-She was appointed a Member of the Order of the British Empire (MBE) in the Queen's 2009 Birthday Honours, and an Officer of the Order of the British Empire (OBE) in the Queen's 2020 Birthday Honours, both for services to literature.
+Evaristo has received more than 90 honours, awards, fellowships, nominations and other markers of recognition, and her books have been a Book of the Year over 60 times.
+She is a lifetime Honorary Fellow of St Anne's College, Oxford, and an International Honorary Member of the American Academy of Arts & Sciences.
+In 2021, she succeeded Richard Eyre as President of Rose Bruford College, completing her four-year tenure in 2024 and succeeded by the actor Ray Fearon.
+Evaristo was vice-chair of the RSL and in 2020 she became a lifetime vice-president, before becoming the RSL's president (2022–2026).
+She was appointed a Member of the Order of the British Empire (MBE) in the Queen's 2009 Birthday Honours, and an Officer of the Order of the British Empire (OBE) in the Queen's 2020 Birthday Honours, both awards for services to literature.

 Early life and career

 Evaristo was born in Eltham, south-east London, and christened Bernardine Anne Mobolaji Evaristo.
-She was raised in Woolwich, the fourth of eight children born to an English mother, Jacqueline M. Brinkworth, of English, Irish and German heritage, who was a schoolteacher, and a Nigerian father, Julius Taiwo Bayomi Evaristo (1927–2001), known as Danny, born in British Cameroon, raised in Nigeria, who migrated to Britain in 1949 and became a welder and the first black councillor in the Borough of Greenwich, for the Labour Party.
-Her paternal grandfather, Gregorio Bankole Evaristo, was a Yoruba Aguda who sailed from Brazil to Nigeria.
-He was a customs officer (d.
-1927).
+She was raised in Woolwich, the fourth of eight children born to an English mother, Jacqueline M. Brinkworth, and a Nigerian father, Julius Taiwo Bayomi Evaristo (1927–2001), known as Danny.
+Brinkworth was a schoolteacher of English, Irish and German heritage.
+Danny Evaristo was born in British Cameroon and raised in Nigeria; he migrated to Britain in 1949 and became a welder and the first black councillor in the Borough of Greenwich, for the Labour Party.
+Her paternal grandfather, Gregorio Bankole Evaristo (d.
+1927), was a Yoruba Aguda who sailed from Brazil to Nigeria.
+He was a customs officer.
 Her paternal grandmother, Zenobia Evaristo, née Sowemima (d.
 1967), was from Abeokuta in Nigeria.